Nite-Core/maplestorybot/README.md

 - :calling: **Discord Remote Control**: Manage status, screenshots, and controls from your phone.
 - :gem: **Auto Treasure Chest:** Auto attacks treasure when it appears.
 - :star_of_david: **Auto Convert Sol Erda:** Auto convert Sol Erda to Energy/HEXA Booster.
+- :six_pointed_star: **Easy Sol Janus Setup** Bind the appropriate key and add the points that you want Sol Janus to be used.
 - :calling: **Telegram Remote Control**: Full mobile command and monitoring support.

 ## :rocket: Ready to Start?